Shell Completion & Autocomplete¶

 source ~/.profile to make it take effect immediately.

-- Link completions with
+Link completions by running

 brew completions link.